The Best Restaurants in Bright?

 If you are looking for somewhere special to blow your socks off, Elm Dining ticks all the boxes.
 We went all out with the Chef’s tasting menu with matched wine from their extensive wine list.
 It was exquisite and the friendly staff made our experience even more memorable.
 Elm is located on the main drag in the heritage listed ‘Doctors Surgery’, which was originally built in 1857.

 So, as you dine on modern day fare, you also soak up the history of colonial Bright.

-And if you are looking for something less fancy schmancy, there adjacent venue, The Yard Bar and Grill – a Mexican-inspired al freso cantina – is the perfect place to lounge on a bean bag on the front lawn or under-cover in the outdoor dining area.
+And if you are looking for something less fancy schmancy, their adjacent venue, The Yard Bar and Grill – a Mexican-inspired al freso cantina – is the perfect place to lounge on a bean bag on the front lawn or under-cover in the outdoor dining area.
 Their slogan, ‘work hard, play hard, eat tacos’, says it all!